OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL

 Despite its benefits, disaggregation {suffers from} two primary inefficiencies that limit performance and scalability.
 First, generation often becomes the end-to-end bottleneck due to rapidly shifting workloads and load imbalance.
-Within a single generation step, the workload evolves from many short generations to a long tail dominated by a small number of lingering requests; across steps, response-length distributions can drift as training progresses.
-As a result, a parallelism configuration that is efficient early can become suboptimal later, and stragglers can dominate the step makespan (\S\ref{sec:characterization}).
+Within a single step, the workload evolves from many short generations to a long tail of a small number of lingering responses; across steps, response length distributions can drift as training progresses.
+As a result, an efficient parallelism configuration at the early stage can become suboptimal later, and stragglers can dominate the step makespan (\Cref{sec:characterization}).
 These effects are amplified by unpredictable output lengths and varying KV-cache demands, which cause some GPUs to be underutilized while others are overloaded.
-Unlike online serving that optimizes metrics such as time-to-first-token, RL generation is an offline batched workload where the objective is to minimize the \emph{step makespan}---the time to complete all samples in a generation step.
-However, existing RL systems largely rely on static or manually tuned parallelism strategies~\cite{zhong2025streamrl, sheng2025verl, fu2025areal}, which are poorly suited to these within-step and across-step dynamics.
+Unlike online serving that optimizes metrics such as {Time-to-First-Token (TTFT)}, RL generation is an offline batched workload where the objective is to minimize the \emph{step makespan}---time to complete all samples in a generation step.
+However, existing RL systems largely rely on static or manually tuned parallelism strategies~\cite{zhong2025streamrl, sheng2025verl, fu2025areal}, which are poorly suited to these intra-step and inter-step dynamics.